-Rental properties have made me a lot of money and my goals project me to make over one million dollars a year from my rental properties in ten years.
-But I did not decide to invest in rentals without doing my homework.
-When I was finally able to start saving some money a few years ago, I wanted to grow it as fast as possible.
-After exploring many investment opportunities; everything I read and researched pointed me to rental properties being the best investment.
-So far, I have been very pleased, having purchased 8 rental properties and getting at least a 20% cash on cash return on all of them.
+I did not decide to invest in rentals without doing my homework.
+When I was finally able to start saving money in 2008 from my real estate business, I wanted to grow it as fast as possible.
+After exploring many investment opportunities, everything I read and researched pointed me to rental properties being the best investment.
+I have to say I am very happy I chose to invest in rental properties as not only are they brining in over $60,000 a year, but they have appreciated in value and increased my net worth significantly.
 I detail how I have been able to achieve these returns in my complete guide to investing in long-term rentals.
-In this article I will detail how much money can be made from rental properties over a ten year period.
+In this article I will detail how much money you can make from rental properties over ten years.

 Why I want to make a lot of money off rental properties